SOCIAL MEDIA MANAGEMENT PRICING FOR BUSINESSES

 Basic outsourced social media management can start at $500 for tight budgets.

-What is included in a social media management package?
+What does a social media management package include?

 A basic social media management package includes social media strategy development, content creation, and basic analytics and reporting.
 LYFE Marketing’s services include a dedicated account manager, 24/7 analytics reporting, custom content creation, pre-approved content, monthly reporting, and more.